 Spotting North American Coywolves: Reality or Myth?

 Let’s understand this further.
-Genetic studies have indicated that some eastern coyotes carry a substantial amount of wolf DNA due to historical and ongoing hybridization between coyotes and wolves.
+Genetic studies have indicated that some eastern coyotes carry substantial wolf DNA due to historical and ongoing hybridization between coyotes and wolves.
 This unique blend of genetic material has led to physical and behavioral traits distinct from those seen in both parent species.
-These traits include a larger body size, extended hunting ranges, advanced prey capture tactics, and complex social structures.
+These traits include larger body size, extended hunting ranges, advanced prey capture tactics, and complex social structures.

 Notably, while exhibiting similarities to their wolf ancestors, these characteristics coexist with an ability to adapt well to living in human-altered landscapes.
 They display behaviors typically associated with urban survival, thriving in environments where their original counterparts might struggle.